algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-This is slightly harder to do for the `sum` query as it has two recursive calls.
-The trick is to notice that when we make these calls, one of them is guaranteed to terminate immediately, so we can simply check this condition when descend:
+Doing the same for the `sum` query is slightly harder as it has two recursive calls.
+The key trick is to notice that when we make these calls, one of them is guaranteed to terminate immediately as `k` can only be in one of the halves, so we can simply check this condition before descending the tree:

 ```c++
 int sum(int k) {